-The BMW F80 M3 / F82 M4 is a very capable machine from the factory.
-They offer a powerful engine accompanied by a great handling package with great tuning capabilities.
-However, there is still plenty to be gained from the suspension system as a whole regardless of whether the car
+The BMW F80 M3/F82 M4 is a very capable machine from the factory.
+It is equipped with a powerful, tuneable engine, and a good handling package.
+Despite this, there is still plenty to be improved upon in regards to the suspension system as a whole, regardless of whether the car

-The BMW M2 / M2C is a very capable machine from the factory.
-The M2C offers a powerful engine accompanied by a great handling package with great tuning capabilities.
-However, there is still plenty to be gained from the suspension system as a whole regardless of whether the car is
+The BMW F87 M2/M2C is a very capable machine from the factory.
+It is equipped with a powerful, tuneable engine, and a good handling package.
+Despite this, there is still plenty to be improved upon in regards to the suspension system as a whole, regardless of whether the car is

 Have you ever received a fresh set of coilovers and seen the graphs in the box?
 Perhaps you have come across them online and wondered what the graph is actually trying to tell you.
 Despite looking quite complex they are quite a simple graph to understand and can help in

 Simulation racing is a growing sport and the increasing complexity of the games means that they are now very close to real life racing.
 They offer multiple set up alteration options which change the vehicle dynamics as they would on your very own car.
 They are a great way to

 Tyres are a very important feature of vehicle set up.
 This is because they are the only point of contact that your car has to the surface it is driving on.
 Therefore, all of your set up, corner balancing, driving techniques and coilover choices come down to the four contact

 We are proud to announce that Suspension Secrets is now the title sponsor of the Vision Motorsport Engineering Novice Racing Driver Competition.
 It is very rare within Motorsport for an opportunity to come along that allows someone with potential, but without the funding, to compete in a full race series.